-One letter of recommendation from an academic or public service reference is required for the MPS application.
-Your letter of recommendation and the letter of reference form must both be directly emailed from the recommender to the Clinton School at firstname.lastname@example.org.
+The MPS application requires one letter of recommendation from an academic or public service reference.
+Your letter of recommendation and the letter of reference form must be emailed directly from the recommender to the Clinton School at email@example.com.
 Please make sure your recommender emails their recommendation information by or before the deadline.

-An MPS applicant could choose to not submit a test score if they feel their academic transcript/GPA are sufficiently strong on their own, and that together with the other required documents (essays, recommendations, public service & professional experiences), feel the entire application file will demonstrate to the Admission Committee that the applicant can handle the academic rigors of graduate school.
-This can be especially true for those who have a strong undergraduate GPA, and/or those who have already completed a master’s degree, and/or those who have had a strong professional career/resume.
+An MPS applicant could choose not to submit a test score if they feel their academic transcript/GPA are sufficiently strong on their own and that, together with the other required documents (essays, recommendations, public service & professional experiences), feel the entire application file will demonstrate to the Admission Committee that the applicant can handle the academic rigors of graduate school.
+This can be especially true for those with a strong undergraduate GPA, have already completed a master's degree, or have had a robust professional career/resume.

 NOTE: While the Clinton School is GRE test-optional, our concurrent degree partner programs may require a graduate exam for their specific application process.

-In recent years, the average GRE composite score (Verbal + Quantitative) has been 307, the average LSAT has been 152.
+In recent years, the average GRE composite score (Verbal + Quantitative) has been 307, and the average LSAT has been 152.

-The Clinton School admissions process is self-managed and students are responsible for ensuring that their application documents are uploaded/submitted by or before the deadline.
+The Clinton School admissions process is self-managed, and students are responsible for ensuring that their application documents are uploaded/submitted by the deadline.
 Applicants will be notified in an email when their application file is complete.